Marshall Teague (racing driver): Career

 Teague competed in 23 NASCAR Grand National Series races from 1949 to 1952, winning seven of them.

 Teague approached the Hudson Motor Car Company by traveling to Michigan and visiting the automaker's factory without an appointment.
 By the end of his visit, Hudson virtually assured Teague of corporate support and cars, with the relationship formalized shortly after his visit.
 This "is generally regarded as the first stock car racing team backed by a Detroit auto manufacturer."

 During the 1951 and 1952 racing seasons, Teague was a member of the Hudson Motors team and driving what were called the "Fabulous Hudson Hornet" stock cars.

 Teague was also instrumental in helping Hudson tune the 308 CID straight-6 powered Hudson Hornet to its maximum stock capability.
 When combined with the car's light weight and low center of gravity, the Hornet allowed Teague and the other Hudson drivers to dominate stock car racing from 1951 through 1954, consistently beating out other drivers in cars powered by larger, more modern engines.
 Smokey Yunick and Teague won 27 of 34 events in major stock car events.

-In 1953, Teague dropped out of NASCAR following a dispute with NASCAR founder William France Sr. and went to the AAA and USAC racing circuits.
+In 1953, Teague dropped out of NASCAR following a dispute with NASCAR founder Bill France Sr. and went to the AAA and USAC racing circuits.

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
 Teague participated in three World Championship races, but scored no World Championship points.